-Machine learning and, more recently, deep learning provide a means for generating urban land-use maps with relatively little human effort compared to manually digitizing images.
-This becomes important when supporting global initiatives focused on sustainability, planning, health, pro-poor policy, infrastructure, and population distribution estimates.
+Machine learning and deep learning provide a means for generating urban land-use maps with relatively little human effort compared to manually digitizing images.
+This is especially important for supporting global and regional initiatives focused on sustainability, planning, health, pro-poor policy, infrastructure, and population distribution estimates.
 Many of these initiatives work in areas where geospatial data is scarce, such as the global south, and often use land-use maps to help achieve their goals.
 In this study, we develop a typology for automated labeling of urban land-use data that captures the variation in structural patterns within cities.
 A comparison of classification accuracy between convolutional neural networks (CNNs) and support vector machines (SVMs) coupled with handcrafted features is conducted.
-Through experimental validation on two highly dense cities in Africa, we report on new insights and the potential benefits offered by both handcrafted multiscale feature functions and multiscale-CNNs even with limited training data.
+Through experimental validation on two highly dense cities in Africa, we report on new insights and the potential benefits offered by both multiscale handcrafted features and multiscale-CNNs even with limited training data.